ASK EARTHA: How To Reduce Waste At Your Holiday Feast

 Dear Eartha, I am hosting a holiday dinner at my home this year, and I want it to be focused on sustainability.
 How do I make my feast zero waste?

 During the holidays, we eat and drink a lot, and that means we create large amounts of waste and throw away a significant amount of food.
-According to the Natural Resources Defense Council, consumers will throw away an estimated 204 million pounds of turkey during the Thanksgiving holiday.
+According to the Natural Resources Defense Council, consumers will throw away more than 200 million pounds of turkey during the Thanksgiving holiday.

 This is especially alarming during a time when 18 million American households struggle to put food on the table.
 Not to mention, food waste in landfills generates toxic greenhouse gas emissions.
 There is no better way to give thanks for our food this holiday than by making sure none of it goes to waste.